jade-hpc-gpu/jade-hpc-gpu.github.io/access.md

 As agreed with EPSRC, the use of JADE is to be split approximately 50:30:20 between Machine/Deep Learning (ML), Molecular Dynamics (MD), and other applications, with up to 10% of the use being for research in non-EPSRC areas.

 JADE is particularly intended for applications using up to 8 GPUs with a very high performance NVlink interconnect.
-It is not designed for MPI applications spanning multple compute nodes; for this purpose users should apply to use the GPU system which is part of the [Cambridge Peta-5 GPU system](http://hpc-sig.org.uk/wp-content/blogs.dir/sites/63/2017/02/2017_02_09_tier2_Peta-5.pdf).
+It is not designed for MPI applications spanning multple compute nodes; for this purpose users should apply to use a more appropriate CPU/GPU Tier 2 system.
+Further details of these systems can be found [here](https://epsrc.ukri.org/research/facilities/hpc/tier-2-hpc-centres)

 #### Machine Learning ####